 3. Tax Implications

-A 409A valuation helps startups set the right price for stock options, follow IRS rules, and keep things clear for employees and investors.
-Regular 409A valuation keeps your company safe, strong and attractive to new investors and hires.
+A 409A valuation helps startups set fair stock prices, follow IRS rules, and stay clear for staff and backers.
+A regular 409A valuation keeps your firm safe, strong, and fit for new hires and funds.

 FAQs